josephmontes/VAA/README.md

      - This can explain why we see some Hall of Famers + some flat out good pitchers on this list that are able to figure out how to make the most of what they have despite it not being the most optimal pitch

 - Justin Steele
+  - Works with his slider
-  - matter of getting the fastball tucked into the corner
+  - Getting the fastball tucked into the corner
     - a slight bit higher than 2022
-  - works off slider

 ---------------------------------------------------------------------